Romana Didulo

 Romana Didulo (/roʊˈmaːnə dɪˈduːloʊ/ roh-MAH-nuh-_-dih-DOO-loh, /rə-/ ruh--'; born November 1974) is a Filipina conspiracy theorist who moved to Canada in 1990.
-She is one of the most prominent figures of the QAnon movement in Canada, and she promotes other conspiracy theories, such as pseudolegal concepts derived from the sovereign citizen movement.
+One of the most prominent figures of the QAnon movement in Canada, she promotes other conspiracy theories such as pseudolegal concepts derived from the sovereign citizen movement.
 Didulo came to prominence as a pretender who proclaimed herself to be the "Queen of Canada", and later, "Queen of the World".
-She has a group of followers who travel with her, resulting in confrontations with local residents.
+She had a group of followers who travel with her, resulting in confrontations with local residents.

+She has been identified as one of the most dangerous QAnon influencers in Canada by researchers following the movement, given her frequent calls for violent action, her proven ability to incite her followers to take concrete actions on her behalf, and her continuous attempts to establish a competing government to the internationally recognized one in Ottawa.

 Early life, family and education

 According to Didulo, she was born in November 1974, in the Philippines, the younger of two children.
-Their father was lawyer and engineer Romualdo Didulo, and their mother was Ana Didulo.
-Romana's grandmother was an educator who fought against Japan during World War II.
-Both of Romana's parents died when she was a youngster: her father died when she was age 10, and her mother died within a year of that, resulting in her being raised by her aunt Winnie Freda Didulo Delfin (a schoolteacher) and grandparents.
+Her parents were lawyer and engineer Romualdo Didulo and Ana Didulo.
+According to Didulo's profile on Canada 1st Party's website, her grandmother was an educator who fought against Japan during World War II.
+She later said that her grandmother had fought the Chinese occupiers during the war, contradicting her earlier claims and the fact that the Philippines were occupied by Japan and not China.
+According to Didulo's accounts, both her parents died when she was young: her father died when she was age 10, and her mother died within a year of that, resulting in her being raised by her school teacher aunt Winnie Freda Didulo Delfín and grandparents.

-The Canada 1st Party's website states that on July 25, 1990, the 15-year-old Didulo emigrated from the Philippines to Vancouver, Canada, although other sources indicate she first went to the United States with her uncle.
+The Canada 1st Party's website stated that on July 25, 1990, the 15-year-old Didulo emigrated from the Philippines to Vancouver, Canada, although other sources indicate she first went to the United States with her uncle.
 City of Vancouver meeting minutes from 1999 mention Didulo as member of a "Children and Youth Population Health Advisory Committee" of the Vancouver-Richmond Health Board.

 Career

 Beginning in the 2000s, Didulo started several business ventures.
 In 2006, she was the owner-operator of Global Solutions Canada, a recruitment company that specialized in helping Canadian firms hire foreign skilled workers in the oil sands, gas and mining sectors; the Better Business Bureau has 24 Hours Care Inc. as an alternate name for the business.
 She also set up a healthcare consultancy.
 None of Didulo's business endeavours seem to have been successful.
 She said in one of her livestreams that she was homeless at some point, and slept on the floor in her friend's nail salon.
+Come 2021, she was living in Victoria and working for a school offering courses in English as a second language.